Razumovskyy/MARFA/README.md

 - **PT-Tables Generation**: Produces resulting spectra as direct-access files in PT-format (each output PT-file corresponds to one atmospheric level), which can be directly integrated into radiative transfer schemes.

 - **Additional Tools**: Provides various scripts for plotting and data processing, facilitating validation and the integration of new data.
+### Note:
+Continuum absorption is not accounted in this project.
+This functionality might be later added through the effort from new contributors.

 ## Prerequisites
 To build and run the source code on your machine, you need to have GFortran (GNU Fortran compiler) and the Fortran Package Manager (fpm) installed.